Our Programs

 Elderly check-ins

-This involves sending volunteers to check-in on elderly people (especailly our veteran and veteran widow community) who lack adequate social support.
+This involves sending volunteers to check-in on elderly people (especially our veteran and veteran widow community) who often report they lack adequate social support.
 Our volunteers do things such as sit for a chat and a cup of tea, assist with basic computer skills, help pay bills online (especially during the pandemic) and some help tidying up.
 We often send multiple volunteers, some completing WDP, so gardening and similar tasks can be completed.

 Therapeutic Art